Chapter 2 The Pre-Travel Consultation Counseling & Advice for Travelers

 Many of the most popular travel destinations are tropical or desert areas.
 Travelers who sit on the beach or by the pool and do only short walking tours incur minimal risk of heat illness.
-Those who do strenuous hiking or biking in the heat may have significant risk, especially travelers coming from cool or temperate climates who are not in good physical condition and are not acclimatized to the heat.
+Those who do strenuous hiking, biking, or work in the heat are at risk, especially travelers coming from cool or temperate climates who are not in good physical condition and are not acclimatized to the heat.

 Physiology of Heat Injuries

 Tolerance to heat depends largely on physiologic factors, unlike cold environments where adaptive behaviors are more important.
 The major means of heat dissipation are radiation while at rest and evaporation of sweat during exercise, both of which become minimal with air temperatures above 95°F (35°C) and high humidity.

 The major organs involved in temperature regulation are the skin, where sweating and heat exchange take place, and the cardiovascular system, which must increase blood flow to shunt heat from the core to the surface, while meeting the metabolic demands of exercise.
 Cardiovascular status and conditioning are the major physiologic variables affecting the response to heat stress at all ages.
 In addition to environmental conditions and intensity of exercise, dehydration is the most important predisposing factor in heat illness.
 Dehydration also reduces exercise performance, decreases time to exhaustion, and increases internal heat load; temperature and heart rate increase in direct proportion to the level of dehydration.
 Sweat is a hypotonic fluid containing sodium and chloride.
 Sweat rates commonly reach 1 L per hour and may exceed this level, which may result in substantial fluid and sodium loss.

 Minor Heat Disorders